jdonszelmann/dumpasm/README.md

 # dumpasm

-compile semicolon seperated assembly instructions and hexdump
+compile semicolon seperated assembly instructions and hexdump, to easily get the encoded bytes